-The 80th Legislature passed and the general public authorized more than \$9.75 billion in new general obligation debt.
-Of this amount, \$9.25 billion may be considered not self-supporting including \$1 billion to finance projects for state agencies, \$3 billion to finance cancer center research and \$5 billion for transportation projects.
-The impact of this newly authorized debt on the state's Constitutional Debt Limit is illustrated in Figure 1.
+The 80th Legislature authorized more than \$9.75 billion in additional general obligation (GO) debt that was approved by the voters at the November 2007 general election.
+Of the \$9.75 billion, \$9.25 billion is not self-supporting including HJR 90 (Proposition 15) for \$3 billion to finance cancer research, SJR 65 (Proposition 4) for \$1 billion to finance capital projects for state agencies, SJR 64 (Proposition 12) to finance \$5 billion for transportation projects and SJR 20 (Proposition 16) for \$250 million to fund water projects.
+The impact of this debt on the state's Constitutional Debt Limit for the last three fiscal years is illustrated in Figure 1.

-Figure 1 Constitutional Debt Limit Including Newly Authorized Debt
+Figure 1 Constitutional Debt Limit Including Not Self-Supporting Debt Authorized in 2007

+Projected Debt Issuance